freenas/freenas-docs/userguide/storage.rst

 It will also indicate if the snapshot has been replicated to a remote system.

-The most recent snapshot will have 3 icons.
-The icons associated with a snapshot allow you to:
+The most recent snapshot shows icons that allow:

-**Clone Snapshot:** will prompt for the name of the clone to create.
+**Clone Snapshot:** prompt for the name of the clone to create.
 The clone will be a writable copy of the snapshot.
 Since a clone is really a dataset which can be mounted, the clone will appear in the "Active Volumes" tab, instead of the "Periodic Snapshots" tab, and